William-B17/wg_autopilot/README.md

 # wg_autopilot

-This script will only run properly on ESX
+- This is a autopilot script for fivem that only works if you are in a correct vehicle

-# wg_autopilot
+# framework

-This is a autopilot script for fivem that only works if you are in a correct vehicle
+- This script will only run properly on ESX

 ## Requirements